Beautiful Signs for a Better Planet

 Our pricing is dynamic.
 As more signs are ordered, a greater volume discount is automatically applied to all signs.
 Multi-location corporate clients are welcome to contact us to discuss additional discount eligibility.

 We work hard to make every Green Dot Sign® order impeccable, but nobody’s perfect.
 If your sign is not quite right we’ll provide a remake or refund within 30 days of purchase.

 Our product is unique and you may have to see it to believe it.
 We encourage clients to order a Green Dot Sign standard sign sample.

-Samples are made with the exact same material and methods as our ready to order ADA-compliant signs and include all standard colors on the back.
-Each sample sign face has a random pictogram with lettering and braille.
+Samples are made with the exact same materials and manufacturing method as our ready to order ADA-compliant signs.
+Samples include all standard colors on the back.
+Each sample sign face has a random pictogram with raise lettering and braille.

 Sample kits are $50 to cover up-front material and shipping costs and enable our team to provide exceptional customer service.
 Order a sample through our Ready to Order Signs page.

 Green Dot signs are individually made once an order is placed.
 It usually takes ten to fifteen business days to fulfill an order.
 If you need expedited service, message us to discuss feasibility and rush fees.

 We use real aspen timber, so each sign varies by nature.
 Wood grain and dimensions vary slightly from piece to piece.
 You may also see minor variations in the depth of wood (around 0.1″), because it is sanded to a super fine finish.

 Green Dot Sign® craftspeople are trained to look for attractive wood features in order to ensure ADA-compliance and maximize beauty.